heycarsten/labici-magento-shopify-migrator/README.md

 You are looking at is the result of my efforts to help [La Bicicletta](https://labicicletta.com) (a bike shop in Toronto, Canada) migrate their online store from Magento to Shopify.
 It is very specific to

 Thanks to La Bicicletta for releasing this work as open source software!
-They are a great bunch of humans, [supporting their community](https://www.toronto-hustle.com/welcome-1) and beyond.
-They also happen to run one of the finest bike shops in Toronto and online.
+They are a great bunch of humans, giving back to their community by supporting causes like [Toronto Hustle](https://www.toronto-hustle.com/welcome-1).
+They also happen to run one of the finest bike shops in Toronto and online!
 Check them out:

 <p align="center">
   <a href="https://labicicletta.com">
     <img height="52px" alt="La Bicicletta" src="https://snappities.s3.amazonaws.com/zcd003bl4xvc1vv9iri4.png">
   </a>
 </p>

+<br><br>

 ## Staging the Magento data